stride3d/stride-docs/en/manual/platforms/linux/index.md

 Starting with 4.4, Linux is no longer in an experimental state. **All engine features are fully supported on it**.

 **Aside from Windows, Linux is one of the most actively maintained platforms**, due to many contributors using it on a daily basis.
-Still, if you want to make sure that all engine features continue being supported on Linux, **consider becoming a contributor**.
+Still, if you want to make sure that all engine features continue being supported on Linux, consider [becoming a contributor](../../../contributors/index.md).

 ## Wayland